jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 <img src="./images/data_distribution_after_3.png?raw=true" width="400px">

 The consensus from the nanodegree community was that underperforming on the challenge track most likely meant that there was not a high enough frequency of higher steering angle data points in the dataset.
-I once again adjusted the flattening algorithm, setting target maxiumum count for each bin to *half* of the would-be average for all bins.
+I once again adjusted the flattening algorithm, setting target maximum count for each bin to *half* of the would-be average for all bins.
 The histogram depicting the results of this adjustment can be seen in the chart below. (*Note: the counts for the bins differ from the chart above because the dataset for the chart below includes both Udacity's and my own data.*)

 <img src="./images/data_distribution_after_4.png?raw=true" width="400px">

 ## Results

-These strategies resulted in a model that peformed well on both test and challenge tracks.
+These strategies resulted in a model that performed well on both test and challenge tracks.
 The final dataset was a combination of Udacity's and my own and included a total of 59,664 data points.
 From these, only 17,350 remained after distribution flattening, and this set was further split into a training set of 16,482 (95%) data points and a test set of 868 (5%) data points.
 The validation data for the model is pulled from the training set, but doesn't undergo any jitter.
 The model architecture is described in the paragraphs above, but reiterated in the image below:

 <img src="./images/model_diagram.jpeg?raw=true" width="400px">

-## Conclusion and Diuscussion
+## Conclusion and Discussion

 This project - along with every other exercise in machine learning, it would seem - very much (ahem) *drove* home the point that it really is (to paraphrase Puff Daddy) *all about the data*.
 Making changes to the model rarely seemed to have quite the impact that a change to the fundamental makeup of the training data would have.

-... could fiddle with it forever...
+I enjoyed this project thoroughly and could easily spend hours upon hours tuning the data and model to perform optimally on both tracks, but to manage my time effectively I chose to conclude my efforts as soon as the model performed satisfactorily on both tracks.
+I fully plan to revisit this project when time permits.